cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

 - First of all, make sure your system is prepared for gaming following [my guide](https://github.com/cutiepenguins/Linux-Gaming-Guide).
 - The software that will be guided in this guide is **Lutris**.
 - If you are playing Metin2 mainly with **multiple sections**, you might want to install the client on Lutris **twice** or even **thrice** according to how many sections you are running simultaneously.
     - It is because Gameforge Client runs buggy on Linux.
-When you launch the game multiple times in the same client, it doesn't let you launch any more sections which gives you no choice but killing Gameforge Client from Lutris, which also will kill all the running Metin2 sections of the same client.
+When you launch the game multiple times in the same client, it does not let you launch any more sections which gives you no choice but killing Gameforge Client from Lutris, which also will kill all the running Metin2 sections of the same client.
 To prevent such issues, installing the client multiple times is helpful.
 ## Install Gameforge Client
 - **Step 1**: Open `Lutris` (surprisingly)
 - **Step 2**: Click the `(+)` button on the top left.